-Please ask us for the current Index value, margin and annual percentage rate.
+Please ask us for the current Index value, margin, discount and annual percentage rate.
 After you open a credit line, rate information will be provided on periodic statements that we send you.

 FREQUENCY OF ANNUAL PERCENTAGE RATE ADJUSTMENTS.
-Your ANNUAL PERCENTAGE RATE can change daily.
+Your ANNUAL PERCENTAGE RATE can change Daily.
 There is no limit on the amount by which the annual percentage rate can change during any one year period.
-However, under no circumstances will your ANNUAL PERCENTAGE RATE exceed 18.000% per annum or, go below 5.500% per annum at any time during the term of the Plan.
+However, under no circumstances will your ANNUAL PERCENTAGE RATE exceed 18.000% per annum or, except for any initial discount period, go below 5.500% per annum at any time during the term of the Plan.

 MAXIMUM RATE AND PAYMENT EXAMPLE.
 If you had an outstanding balance of \$10,000.00, the minimum payment at the maximum ANNUAL PERCENTAGE RATE of 18.000% would be \$152.88.
-This ANNUAL PERCENTAGE RATE could be reached immediately or prior to the 1st payment.
+This ANNUAL PERCENTAGE RATE could be reached at the time of the 6th payment.

 PREPAYMENT.
-An early cancellation fee of two percent (2.0%) of the amount prepaid will be applied to the borrower's home equity line of credit account if said line of credit is closed within 24 months of its' opening date.
+An early cancellation fee of \$200.00 will be applied to the borrower's home equity line of credit account if said line of credit is closed within 24 months of its' opening date.

 HISTORICAL EXAMPLE.
-The example below shows how the ANNUAL PERCENTAGE RATE and the minimum payments for a single \$10,000.00 credit advance would have changed based on changes in the Index from 2010 to 2024.
+The example below shows how the ANNUAL PERCENTAGE RATE and the minimum payments for a single \$10,000.00 credit advance would have changed based on changes in the Index from 2009 to 2023.
 The Index values are from the following reference period: as of the 1st business day of January.
 While only one payment per year is shown, payments may have varied during each year.
 Different outstanding principal balances could result in different payment amounts.